restic/restic/doc/060_forget.rst

    $ restic forget --tag '' --keep-last 1

-All the ``--keep-*`` options above only count hours/days/weeks/months/years which have a snapshot, so those without a snapshot are ignored.

-For safety reasons, restic refuses to act on an "empty" policy.
-For example, if one were to specify ``--keep-last 0`` to forget *all* snapshots in the repository, restic will respond that no snapshots will be removed.
-To delete all snapshots, use ``--keep-last 1`` and then finally remove the last snapshot ID manually (by passing the ID to ``forget``).

-All snapshots are evaluated against all matching ``--keep-*`` counts.
-A single snapshot on 2017-09-30 (Sat) will count as a daily, weekly and monthly.

-Let's explain this with an example: Suppose you have only made a backup on each Sunday for 12 weeks:
+Let's look at a simple example: Suppose you have only made one backup every Sunday for 12 weeks:

 .. code-block:: console